Earn money with YouTube – Creator Academy YouTube

 Set up your channel to earn money

-Whether your goal is to earn back some of what you spent making your videos or to become a sustainable business, YouTube’s platform lets you make money with successful videos.
+Whether your goal is to earn back some of what you spent making your videos or to become a sustainable business, YouTube's platform lets you make money with successful videos.
+Note: YouTube has specific advertiser-friendly guidelines that your videos must adhere to in order to be eligible for ads.

 - Step 2: Connect your YouTube channel to an AdSense account in order to earn money and get paid for your monetised videos.

-- Step 4: Select 'monetise with ads' for your videos and choose which ad formats and videos you want from the YouTube Studio app and in video manager.
+- Step 4 Select 'monetise with ads' for your videos, and choose which ad formats and videos you want from the YouTube Studio app and in video manager.

 - You can maximise opportunities if you automatically monetise all future uploads.